omahs/docs-6/docs/contracts/lido.md

 ### getBufferedEther()

-Get the amount of Ether temporary buffered on this contract balance.
+Returns the amount of Ether temporarily buffered on this contract balance.

 :::note